iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

     Manual Arming Throttle Source Parameter in IQ Control Center

-When the module is armed manually, it will use the *Manual Arming Throttle Source* as its armed throttle source. **That means that it will only listen to throttle commands from the specified source for spinning and disarming while it is armed.** For example, if you had the *Manual Arming Throttle Source* set to *DroneCAN*, then any throttle commands from DroneCAN would be accepted, but any sent over :ref:`hobby_standard_pwm` would be rejected. **It is essential to set the** *Manual Arming Throttle Source*
+When the module is armed manually, it will use the *Manual Arming Throttle Source* as its armed throttle source. **That means that it will only listen to throttle commands from the specified source for spinning and disarming when it is armed manually.** For example, if you had the *Manual Arming Throttle Source* set to *DroneCAN* and manually armed the module, then any throttle commands from DroneCAN would be accepted, but any sent over :ref:`hobby_standard_pwm` would be rejected. **It is essential to set the** *Manual Arming Throttle Source*
 **before attempting to arm manually.**

 Timeout
 ********
 Timeouts will always trigger a disarming transition.
 If the module is armed just before a timeout occurs, it will be disarmed just after the timeout.
 Note that whether the module performs its disarming behavior or not on a timeout depends on the timeout feature configurations.
-See the :red:`Timeout` section, specifically the
+See the :ref:`manual_timeout` section, specifically the
-:red:`Timeout Meaning` subsection, for more information.
+:ref:`timeout_meaning` subsection, for more information.

 Always Armed
 *************